-The it\value member specifies the initial value and it\interval specifies the timer interval, also called its period in the documentation.
+The it_value member specifies the initial value, and it_interval specifies the timer interval, also called its period in the documentation.

-If the initial value (it\value) is zero and the timer was already armed, it's disarmed; that's how we can turn off a timer.
-If it isn't zero, meaning that either it\value.tv\sec or it\value.tv\nsec is not zero, then the timer is armed and it will expire for the first time after the interval specified by it\value, provided flags is zero.
+If the initial value (it_value) is 0 and the timer was already armed, it's disarmed; that's how we can turn off a timer.
+If it isn't 0, meaning that either it_value.tv_sec or it_value.tv_nsec is not 0, then the timer is armed and it will expire for the first time after the interval specified by it_value, provided flags is 0.
 The timer starts at the time of the call.
-If the initial value is non-zero and the timer was previously armed, the old settings are overwritten and the new value is used.
+If the initial value is nonzero and the timer was previously armed, the old settings are overwritten and the new value is used.

-The it\interval field specifies the repeat interval of the timer.
-If this value is zero, it doesn't repeat; it's a one-shot timer.
+The it_interval field specifies the repeat interval of the timer.
+If this value is 0, it doesn't repeat; it's a one-shot timer.
 Otherwise, each time that the timer expires, it's reloaded from the value in this field and is armed again.
-This implies that from the time of the first call to timer\settime(), the timer will send endless notifications to the process at this regular interval.
-It's up to the process to stop them by calling timer\settime() with new\value->it\value set to zero, or by calling timer\delete().
+This implies that from the time of the first call to timer_settime(), the timer will send endless notifications to the process at this regular interval.
+It's up to the process to stop them, either by calling timer_settime() with new_value->it_value set to 0 or by calling timer_delete().

-If old\value isn't NULL, then the it\interval from the previous call is copied into old\value->it\interval and the amount of time until the timer would have expired next is copied into old\value->it\value.
+If old_value isn't NULL, then the it_interval from the previous call is copied into old_value->it_interval and the amount of time until the timer would have expired next is copied into old value->it value.

-The flags parameter can be used to change the interpretation of the initial value (new\value->it\value) from a relative time to an absolute time.
-The discussion in "The clock\nanosleep() System Call" on page 451 explained absolute time.
-If flags = TIMER\ABSTIME then the initial value is interpreted as the absolute time at which to send the notification, based on the underlying clock of the timer.
+The flags parameter can be used to change the interpretation of the initial value (new_value->it_value) from a relative time to an absolute time.
+The discussion in "The clock_nanosleep() System Call" on page 447 explained absolute time.
+If flags = TIMER_ABSTIME then the initial value is interpreted as the absolute time at which to send the notification, based on the underlying clock of the timer.
 If that time has passed already, the timer expires immediately.